wiseman-timelord/Python-Embed-Install/README.md

 Status: Beta (Early and Part-Complete)

 ### Description
 Its an installer for the package "Python 3.9 Embedded", otherwise known as "manual install".
 There is a zip `python-3.9.0-embed-amd64.zip`, and with my installer script it becomes a "Semi-Automatic" process to install.
 Later versions integrate more features, such as making it a complete downloader/installer/pathUpdater, but for now, I will be making this program to assist the process from the point of having, expanded the zip to the `CORRECT` directory and added python to the path.
-Additionally having added stuff typically installed with "Python 3.12" exe installer, that were also found available on "Python 3.9", so as to produce somewhat "Python 3.9++".
+Additionally having added stuff typically installed with "Python 3.12" exe installer, that were also found available on "Python 3.9".

 ### Preview
 Currently it does this...